ChiliEater/gloom-rs/report/report.md

 This is a HTML-style comment, not visible in the final PDF.
 -->

+Note: Use Q and E to change fragment shaders, A and D to change models, Y and C to change vertex shaders.

 # Task 1c

 After implementing the VAO function and correctly wiring up the shaders, we were able to produce the images below with triangles.